bhunter87/exploreamerica.api/README.md

 In addition, my goal is to build out the database with more outdoors and adventure data, like activities within each park, links to reserveamerica.com for camping, etc.

 ## Room for Improvement
-This was the first real thing I built in C#, to the needs for improvement are many! .
+This was the first real thing I built in C#, so the needs for improvement are many! .

 Room for improvement:
 - The project's scope grew quickly and I didn't modularize the modeling, so first thing will be to reassess the code structure and move models into their own files for ease of accessability and readability